nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 All other users have an `AccessLevel`, which can be set to `None`, `ReadOnly`, `ReadWrite` or `Admin`.
 Any functionality which requires login requires one of these access levels.
 If you require additional levels in your application, create a new class derived from `AccessLevel`, with constants for the new levels.
 Any distinct values will be included automatically in the drop-down list of levels, or you can override the `Select` method to provide the data for the list if the default implementation is not sufficient.
 Note that the core code assumes `ReadOnly`, `ReadWrite` and `Admin` levels remain with their specific values, but space has been left to add intermediate values.

 The user can also gain finer control over who has access to what by ticking `Module Permissions`.
 This will show a list of all the modules and/or methods which require an access level, and you can set the user's level for each one individually.
 By default, this shows every module and method with an `Auth` attribute, but you can remove some of them from the display by setting `Hide` on the attribute to `true` (the permission used will be that on the module), or show multiple `Auth` method attributes as a single row by setting a `Name` on the attribute - all attributes with the same `Name` are shown as a single row.
 If you don't specify a `Name`, it is derived from the method name by un-camel-casing the name.

+## Namespaces

+The provided Namespace class has one object for each of the Namespaces in the config file.
+The Namespace class is responsible for building the list of AppModules which belong to the Namespace, finding the Database and AccessLevel classes defined in the Namespace, building the list of database Tables and Views for the Namespace, and parsing the Uri for a request to decide which AppModule will handle it.

+By default, the system uses the base CodeFirstWebFramework Namespace class, but you can create a derived class in your own Namespace (which must also be called "Namespace").
+This is useful because the ParseUri method is virtual, so you can override it to create your own naming scheme - e.g. to provide a CMS where urls map to database records.

+## FileSystem

+FileSystem provides an interface to search the list of directories for a file or directory.

+If you want to store templates or other "files" in the database, or change how files are retrieved from the filesystem, you can also create your own subclass of FileSystem (with the same name, but in your Namespace), create IFileInfo and IDirectoryInfo implementations which retrieve file contents from the database, and override the FileInfo and DirectoryInfo methods to return them.

+## Error reporting and the ErrorModule

+By default, if an exception is thrown while in an AppModule method, it is trapped by the system, and displayed to the user using an instance of ErrorModule.
+There is an issue here, however - if you have your own AppModule class with additional fields and/or properties, and your `default.tmpl` wrapper page refers to any of them, the error cannot be displayed, because the base class ErrorModule is a CodeFirstWebFramework.AppModule, not one of yours.

+In this case, you must define your own ErrorModule class derived from your own AppModule.
+It does not have to have any particular properties, fields or methods - an empty class will do.

+## AdminModule and the Implementation Attribute

+The same issue occurs with the AdminModule AppModule.
+The default implementation is based on CodeFirstWebFramework.AppModule, and you will want one based on your own AppModule.
+There is a handy work-round for this - if you declare your AdminModule as follows:

+	[Implementation(typeof(AdminHelper))]
+	public class AdminModule : AppModule {

+it will automatically "inherit" all the methods in CodeFirstWebFramework.AdminHelper - i.e. for all methods declares in AdminHelper, an AdminHelper object will be created with its module set to AppModule, and the method in it called.
+This makes it trivial to extend AdminModule, but base it on your own AppModule, without having to rewrite all the methods.